Limit shapes for the asymmetric five vertex model: Bethe Ansatz equations

 \insetfiguremanual[0.7\textwidth][0.26\textwidth][t]{ Consider the model \eqref{eq:basicweights} on the cylinder of height $M$ and circumference $N$, as shown in Figure~\ref{fig:cylinderpaths}.
-The states of this model are specified by the vertical bonds, since the horizontal bonds are uniquely determined by the requirement---implicit in the ice rule---that they connect up the vertical ones to form disjoint northwest-going paths from the bottom to the top of the cylinder.
+The states of this model are specified by the vertical edges, since the horizontal edges are uniquely determined by the requirement---implicit in the ice rule---that they connect up the vertical ones to form disjoint northwest-going paths from the bottom to the top of the cylinder.

-The $2^N \times 2^N$ \textit{transfer matrix} $T$ is indexed by configurations of bonds in each row, with $T(x,y)$ defined to be the product of Boltzmann weights of the vertices in a circle around the cylinder, with the configuration $x$ in the row below and $y$ in the row above it, with the horizontal edges filled in as necessary.
+The $2^N \times 2^N$ \textit{transfer matrix} $T$ is indexed by configurations of edges in each row, with $T(x,y)$ defined to be the product of Boltzmann weights of the vertices in a circle around the cylinder, with the configuration $x$ in the row below and $y$ in the row above it, with the horizontal edges filled in as necessary.
 If $x$ and $y$ are such that no configuration of horizontal edges in the circle would comply with the ice rule, we set $T(x,y) = 0$.
 If $x$ and $y$ are both the empty configuration, then there are two valid configurations of horizontal edges between them, and in that case we define $T(x,y)$ to be the sum of the product of Boltzmann weights over each such configuration. }{ } { } The transfer matrix is related in a straightforward manner to the partition function via $Z = \trace T^M$ \cite[Chapter 8]{baxter2016exactly}.
-Therefore, the $M,N\to\infty$ behavior of the partition function is governed by the largest eigenvalue of $T$.
+Therefore, the $M\to\infty$ behavior of the partition function is governed by the largest eigenvalue $\Lambda=\Lambda_N$ of $T$.
+The limit $\lim_{N\to\infty} \frac1N\log\Lambda$ is the \emph{free energy}.
+One could in principle get the same free energy from the simultaneous limit $M,N\to\infty$ of $\frac1{MN}\log Z$, see \cite{duminilcopin2016discontinuity} for a rigorous argument, but it is significantly easier to take first the $M\to\infty$ limit, then the $N\to\infty$ limit.